 “FinTechs work because they look for a gap or a failing in the current offering and develop a solution that is carefully and expertly designed to meet that need, underpinned by a high quality service.
 Because they are so focused on their one specific niche, they are able to invest fully in that one offering and do it exceptionally well.
 And that means they usually deliver a better, more cost-effective service – which is incredibly important in underpinning entrepreneurial growth.

 “That is certainly what Saxo Payments has achieved, with our Banking Circle providing a valuable cross border payments platform that is empowering global trade.”

 The Saxo Payments Banking Circle mitigates the prohibitively expensive traditional banking fees – often around 5% per transaction – and cuts out the unfathomable time usually incurred for funds transfer.
-Counting First Data, Tuxedo Money Solutions, Allied Wallet and Valitor amongst its first members, it facilitates international transfers via domestic banking accounts in separate countries and for separate currencies.
+Counting First Data, Tuxedo Money Solutions, and Valitor amongst its first members, it facilitates international transfers via domestic banking accounts in separate countries and for separate currencies.
 The result is that payments providers can enable their merchants to perform cross border transfers through the Banking Circle, often instantly, irrespective of the geographical location of the recipient.

 For further information and interviews please contact the Saxo Payments Press Office:

 Wendy Harrison/Jenny Thorneywork – HSL